18 of the Best Surfing Locations in South East Asia

 Southeast Asia.
 The home of noisy, clattering cities with pungent markets.
 And the juxtaposition of paradisiac beaches and dreamlike backdrops.
 A world where old meets new, where cultures clash, and where temples meet skyscrapers.
 As much as it can be a young backpacker’s heaven, it can be a lifelong traveller’s second home, and amongst the other sub-regions of the vast continent, Southeast Asia is by far the most desirable of destinations.

-For many travellers, most of South East Asia offers the perfect helping of both city and beach.
-From the clammy heat and bright lights of a bustling capital to the sight of fishing boats pulled up on a white sandy beach, South East Asia certainly contradicts – and the beautiful coastlines don’t disappoint.
+For many travellers, most of Southeast Asia offers the perfect helping of both city and beach.
+From the clammy heat and bright lights of a bustling capital to the sight of fishing boats pulled up on a white sandy beach, Southeast Asia certainly contradicts – and the beautiful coastlines don’t disappoint.
 But what about those who are looking for sun and surf?
-S.E.A may not have the epic point breaks of the Gold Coast or the ocean swell of Waikiki, but it sure does have some surf spots worth checking out.
+Southeast Asia may not have the epic point breaks of the Gold Coast or the ocean swell of Waikiki, but it sure does have some surf spots worth checking out.

 1| Kata Beach, Phuket

 Surfing in Thailand is some of the best, and Kata Beach in Phuket is an ideal surfing spot for groups with mixed abilities.
 The rough swell can be challenging but the sea is also gentle enough to foster surfing beginners.
 Just a few miles south of the well-known Karon Beach, Kata Bay is an enticing sun-bathing spot with soft white sands and beautifully clear waters.
 Kata town centre is lively but the nightlife here is generally quite relaxed.